How to Tutor Online: Get started quickly!

 There are many organizations that pay $11-16 / hour to tutor as an independent contractor.
 Some companies will have you work a set schedule like Qkids (teach English to children in China via video, audio, and Qkids software) and Yup (tutor math, physics, or chemistry via text).

-Other companies allow the most flexibility by allowing you to work whenever you want, like Chegg (tutor any subject via text and whiteboard) and MathElf (tutor math via audio and whiteboard).
-(The caveat with those last two is that you only get paid for when you’re actually working with a student, and it can take a while to actually be working with a student).
+Other companies allow the most flexibility by allowing you to work whenever you want, like Chegg (tutor any subject via text and whiteboard).
+The caveat with Chegg is that you only get paid for when you’re actually working with a student, and it can take a while to actually be working with a student.

-Any of those companies can get you tutoring online within a couple weeks, sometimes sooner.
+There are a lot more companies out there just like the ones I listed above.
+Any of these companies can get you tutoring online within a couple weeks, sometimes sooner.
 If those sound appealing, check them out!

-I’ve actually worked for all of the companies listed above, so if you have any questions or want any advice, comment below with your questions.
+I’ve actually worked for most of the companies listed above, so if you have any questions or want any advice, comment below with your questions.
 I’m happy to share my experiences.

 Option 2: How to Tutor Online Independently